DrTexx/lifxtools/README.md

 # lifxtools

+***[DISCLAIMER]: IF YOU SUFFER PHOTOSENSITIVE EPLILEPSY, PLEASE DO NOT PLAY WITH THESE SCRIPTS.
+I CAN NOT GUARENTEE YOUR EPLILEPSY WILL NOT BE TRIGGERED BY A DEMO OR TECHNICAL BUG.***

 _[NOTE]: This readme is a work-in-progress.
 If you require any specific information, please submit a github issue.
 I will try my best to address any questions you have in this readme once I get the chance.
 Thanks! :)_

 _[NOTE]: For the moment, live_audio_level.py is WAAAAY less responsive on Windows than on Linux, this is being worked on._